 For each performance measure, provide information on the aggregated data that will enable the State to analyze and assess progress toward the performance measure.
 In this section provide information on the method by which each source of data is analyzed statistically/deductively or inductively, how themes are identified or conclusions drawn, and how recommendations are formulated, where appropriate.

-Number and percentage of new applicants that receive a LOC determination.
-N = # of new applicants that receive a LOC determination D = # of new applicants per year.
+Number and percentage of new applicants that receive a LOC determination per year.
+N = # of new applicants that receive a LOC determination per year D = # of new applicants per year that required an LOC determination.